xiaomeng-ma/Code-Samples/README.md

 R and Python Code samples

-## R sample (Fitting Power Law Distribution)
+## R sample (Fitting Distribution)

-This is part of a project Tolerance Principle.
-Is to test word frequency distribution in children's early utterances.
+This is part of a project of testing Tolerance Principle.
+The purpose of this sample code is to fit the word frequency in children's early utterances to a power law distribution.
 The data used in the code sample is the ranked word frequency in the early utterances of one child (Adam).
 In the code sample, I fitted the word frequency to four distributions: power law, lognormal, exponential and poisson.

 Here is the latest draft of the paper: https://xiaomeng-ma.github.io/Tolerance_Principle_March17.pdf